pczarn/cfg/cfg/README.md

 If you want LL(1) classification support, include the `ll` feature.

-## Analyzing and modifying grammars
+## List of features

-The following features are implemented thus far:
+The following tools are implemented thus far:

 * rich rule building
   * sequence rules,